jorgebucaran/hyperapp/docs/tutorial.md

 </html>
 ```

-> The sections demarked by comments are not important.
-They're
+> The section structure outlined in the comments is not important.
+It's
-> simply suggestions to help you organize the code that we'll be
+> just a suggestion for how to organize the code we'll be
 > adding throughout the tutorial.

 Open it in a browser, and you'll be greeted with an optimistic **Hello _World!_**.